 In 2009 he established the project Democratizing Music in collaboration with other Sudanese and Egyptian musicians, as a forum to share resources rather than fighting each other.
 The project yielded several events and performances, and his song Peace to Darfur which had previously been censored in Sudan, was included and released as part of the Listen to the Banned CD.

-is the general manager of Transnational Arts Production (TrAP), an independent art production company with an aim to increase diversity in Norwegian arts and culture.
+is the general manager of Transcultural Arts Production (TrAP), an independent art production company with an aim to increase diversity in Norwegian arts and culture.
 Previously she has worked as a photographer and founded an institute for applied conceptual art.
 Maisey has chaired FFF, the national organization for photographers and camera based artists in Norway and Fotogalleriet.
 Maisey has taught photography at Bergen National Academy of the Arts and at Elvebakken Upper Secondary School.
 She has written Handbook of Political Influence, that was part of Akershus Art Centre celebration of the Norwegian Constitution Bicentennial.

 was born 1987 in Yemen.
 He is a renowned Palestinian hip-hop artist who has lived as a refugee in Gaza.
 His texts discuss the political situation in Palestine from a humanitarian and social perspective and criticize the lack of freedom of expression and the suffering in Palestine under the Hamas rule.

 In Gaza, Khaled Harara was the first to organize hip hop workshops for youth, focusing on writing texts and on different ways of expressing oneself.
 The workshops were banned, just like his group Palestinian Unit and the artist organization that he was a member of.